marceloholgado/CodeForge/README.md

 # 🚀 CodeForge

-**CodeForge** is a powerful and flexible project scaffolding tool for developers.
-Starting with **C++**, it allows users to generate modern, production-ready boilerplate code with just a few clicks.
+**CodeForge** is a tool designed to learn React.js and Node.js.
+With it, developers and users can generate their project startup with just a few clicks.